the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 ---

-## 🔧 Steps to Build, Configure, and Run the Project Locally
+## 🔧 Plan A: Steps to Build, Configure, and Run the Project Locally

 Install Node.js and MongoDB on your local computer based on your operating system.
 For detailed instructions: